osuosl/cs312/source/slides/21_loadbalancer.rst

 .. csv-table::
   :widths: 40, 90

-  HTTP compression, Gzip compresses the HTTP objects to reduce bandwidth but can increase CPU usage TCP offload, Consolidate multiple HTTP requests from multiple clients into a single TCP socket to the backend servers Health checking, Balance pools the backend application server to see if its functioning correctly HTTP caching, Balancer stores the static content in memory to serve the content faster
+  HTTP compression, "Gzip compresses the HTTP objects to reduce bandwidth but can increase CPU usage"
+  TCP offload, "Consolidate multiple HTTP requests from multiple clients into a single TCP socket to the backend servers"
+  Health checking, "Balance pools the backend application server to see if its functioning correctly"
+  HTTP caching, "Balancer stores the static content in memory to serve the content faster"

 Persistence
 -----------